agrianius/edge-slot/README.md

 If memory allocator was lock free then signal delivery is lock-free except the case of moving objects between threads.
 While moving an object to another thread there is a short time lock that may hinder signal delivery to the object.
 The lock is needed for correct reference counting to mailbox.

 Sending of a signal is wait-free if memory allocator was wait-free.
-But receiving of a signal is not wait-free becase one sleeping sending thread hinder receiving of all subsequent signals.
+But receiving of a signal is not wait-free because one sleeping sending thread may hinder receiving of all subsequent signals.

 ### Quick guide